-Thank you for continuing to follow our series, The Grand Canyon Spring and Summer Trip Planning Guide.
+Thank you for continuing to follow our series, Grand Canyon Spring and Summer Trip Planning Guide.

-If you truly want to experience the beauty and wonder associated with the Grand Canyon, you should plan a trip to hike in, through, and around the national park.
-Not only does this activity result in long lasting memories, but, it often results in life-changing experiences.
+If you truly want to experience the beauty and wonder of the Grand Canyon, plan a trip to hike in, through, and around the national park.
+Not only can Grand Canyon hiking result in long lasting memories, but, it often results in life-changing experiences.

 There are many areas on the South and North Rim of the Grand Canyon where you may hike during the daytime hours.
 If you choose to hike during the nighttime hours, you will be required to obtain a backcountry permit.